callstack/repack/.changeset/fast-cats-think.md

 "@callstack/repack": patch
 ---

-fix infinite loop when traversing the chunk graph in OutputPlugin
+Fix infinite loop when traversing the chunk graph in OutputPlugin